casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/primitives.md

 ### List {#clvalue-list}

-A list of values serializes as a 32-bit integer representing the number of elements in the list (note this differs from strings where it gives the number of _bytes_), followed by the concatenation of each serialized element.
+A list of values serializes as a 32-bit integer representing the number of elements in the list (differing from strings where it gives the number of _bytes_), followed by the concatenation of each serialized element.

 -   E.g. `List()` serializes as `0x00000000`
 -   E.g. `List(1u32, 2u32, 3u32)` serializes as `0x03000000010000000200000003000000`